Skip to main content

 More live streaming tips

-Choosing your platform and setting up your gear is half the battle, but there’s still more to do if you want to make your stream successful.
 Keep these streaming tips in mind as you plan your content and engage with your viewers:

 • Define your streaming goal.
-Whether you want to get more viewers, stream on a regular schedule or try to earn money from streaming, figure out what your big goal is and work toward it.
+Whether you want to get more viewers, stream on a regular schedule, or try to earn money from streaming, figure out what your big goal is and work toward it.

 • Choose what kind of live videos you’ll produce.
 Live streams come in all shapes and sizes.
-Some examples are interviews and Q&As, educational videos, product launches, gaming, contests and webinars.
+Some examples are interviews and Q&As, storytelling, educational videos, product launches, gaming, contests and webinars.

 • Always test everything.
 Run tests of your equipment, streaming software and internet speed.
 Use these test runs to make adjustments to audio or video quality, change resolution or frame rate settings and anything else to ensure your stream goes off without a hitch.